-Ken Peel is a music producer from the UK who has been releasing ambient electronica, jazz-influenced records since 2004.
+Ken Peel is a music producer and award winning media composer from the UK who has been releasing ambient electronica, jazz-influenced records since 2004.

 Classically trained in piano and euphonium, Ken became interested in music technology during the Acid House revolution and acquired his first sampler in 1989.
 During the 1990s he played keyboards in funk and soul bands in Basingstoke and Bristol, before emerging as a solo artist and producer early in the 21st century.

 In 2004, in homage to the 1980s BBC sci-fi series, Blake’s 7, and under the moniker Avon, Ken created Salary Man - an LP released by Iris Light Records and Karvavena Records.

 Its critical reception lead to a live performance of the album on London’s X-FM show Flo-Motion, presented by Nick Luscombe.
 At the same time, Classic FM producer Ben Eshmade asked Ken to create the audio branding for The Chiller Cabinet, a weekend midnight show of ambience, movies and minimalism.

 The next 6 years saw the release of 3 EPs, the album Marginal and the folktronica collaboration Ogonblick with Swedish multi-instrumentalist David Stiernholm.
 In this period, Ken wrote TV soundtracks for documentary series on BBC2 and ITV and his music was licensed for The Arts Council England, BBC Alba and TV and cinema commercials in the USA.
 A national USA commercial for Axe by agency BBH New York, scored by Ken, received a Gold Medal at the Cannes Lions Advertising Awards.